TheresaLui/SelfHelpContent_v2/articles/problemscopingques.security-center/problemscopingques-configfeatures-jit.md

             "id": "issue_location",
             "order": 2,
             "controlType": "dropdown",
-            "displayLabel": "Where did you perform the action selected in the previous question?", "watermarkText": "Choose an option",
+            "displayLabel": "Where did you perform the action specified in the previous question?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {